Generation Swine: Recording

-Mötley returned to the studio intending to record a straight rock record that was more aggressive than the Mötley Crüe album.
+Crüe returned to the studio intending to record a straight rock record that was more aggressive than the Mötley Crüe album.
 With Bob Rock producing, they recorded material such as "The Year I Lived in a Day" and "La Dolce Vita".
 The band was so excited that, according to Corabi, "At the end of each day we'd walk around the studio carrying our huge cocks in our hands because the music rocked so hard."

 After Rock was fired for being "too expensive and overproduc[ing] the music", the band eventually chose Scott Humphrey, with Sixx and Lee serving as coproducers.
-But the process became disorganized, as Humphrey and Sixx regularly argued over ideas.
+But the process became disorganized; Humphrey was an inexperienced producer and constantly argued with Lee and Sixx over how the album should sound.
 Mars' role was greatly reduced due to an ongoing feud between him and Humphrey, and Corabi grew increasingly frustrated, as he would learn and write material only to find it completely changed by the time he returned to the studio.

+Mars and Corabi both claim that while Mars was very much a part of the recording sessions, virtually all of his contributions were discarded at some point.
+Instead, various uncredited session musicians filled in for him.
+Mars described the Generation Swine period as his only regret as a member of Mötley Crüe, due to this fact.
+"They had no respect for Mick", said Corabi of the sessions.

 As the recording continued, the band was being pressured to reunite with Neil.
-Corabi decided he had had enough of the frustration of working under the pressure that the band and Humphrey put on him.
-With Corabi out, the door was open for Neil to return.
+Corabi quit the group after deciding he was tired of working under the pressure that the band and Humphrey put on him.
+With Corabi out, the invitation was open for Neil to return.

 Neil had been busy with his solo career and the untimely death of his daughter Skylar when Kovac approached him with the idea of reuniting with Mötley, which Morris had presented to Sixx and Lee earlier.
 Neil, like Sixx and Lee, was against the idea, but Kovac planted the idea of a reunion in Neil's head that eventually changed his mind.
 After meeting with Sixx and Lee, Neil agreed to rejoin and finish the album, whose title had been changed to Generation Swine.